-Only illness, healthcare appointments, personal emergency, or <a href="previously approved school-sponsored activities will be excused.
-If the absence is excused, Student Affairs will notify all appropriate faculty and staff within 72 hours of the event of the excused absence.
+\\Only illness. healthcare appointments. personal emergency. or previously approved schoolsponsored activities will be excused.\\ If the absence is excused, Student Affairs will notify all appropriate faculty and staff within 72 hours of the event of the excused absence.
+Notification of an absence must be reported within a week (7 days) of the absence.

-Attendance in Clinical Years:
+Attendance in Clinical Years (YEAR 3 AND 4):